Salt Lake City Child Custody Attorneys

-In Utah, courts emphasize the well-being and best interests of children during the divorce process.
+In Utah, courts emphasize children's well-being and best interests during the divorce process.
 A parenting plan is designed to outline where the children will live and spend their time.
 This can be the most contentious part of a divorce.
-When you need child custody attorneys in Salt Lake City, Nelson, Taylor & Associates offers skilled legal representation to help devise a parenting plan that works for everyone.
+When you need child custody attorneys in Salt Lake City, Nelson, Taylor & Associates offer skilled legal representation to help devise a parenting plan that works for everyone.

 There are two types of child custody in Utah:

-- Physical custody governs which parent the child lives with, as well as establishing visitation rights (where necessary).
+- Physical custody governs which parent the child lives with and establishes visitation rights (where necessary).

 - Legal custody governs the child's well-being.
-It determines things like where a child goes to school, the type of medical care they receive, how the parents act around and discipline the child, what religions the child is exposed to, etc.
+It determines where a child goes to school, the type of medical care they receive, how the parents act around and discipline them, what religions the child is exposed to, etc.

 Parents often share legal custody.
-However, one parent can get full physical and legal custody if the court determines the other parent is unfit (more on that later).
+However, one parent can get complete physical and legal custody if the court determines the other parent is unfit (more on that later).

 Custodial vs Noncustodial Parent

-The parent the child lives with a majority of the time is called the "custodial" parent, while the parent who spends less time with the child is the "noncustodial" parent.
+The parent the child lives with most of the time is called the "custodial" parent, while the parent who spends less time with the child is the "noncustodial" parent.
 The custodial parent has primary physical custody of the child.

 The custodial parent receives a variety of benefits.
 For example, they're named the Head of Household (HoH) for tax purposes, which can result in certain tax breaks.
-For this reason, co-parents who are on good terms often create custody arrangements where they take turns acting as the custodial parent, so each parent receives HoH benefits every other year.
+For this reason, on good terms, co-parents often create custody arrangements where they take turns acting as the custodial parent, so each parent receives HoH benefits every other year.

 Most custody battles in Utah end in one of two ways: